 Running full out, barefoot and shirtless on hot, sticky streets, pieces of broken bottles, a yellow flash in sodium light, the crickets go quiet when we rush past, two pale ghosts on a rippling breeze.
 And then - we catch up.
 More fun at the OK corral.
 Out comes the mace, another, cut off at the knees.
 Payback is such a bitch.

 Walking home again, we ditched the weapons before the police arrived.
 For once, it's enjoyable talking to the cops.
 They like us, too - you can tell by the ribbing they give us for being barefoot, in just our skivvies, for that matter.
 We'd left in a hurry - the proper response, like it happens every day, or night in this case - just act like it's nothing at all.

 There's a tacit agreement we both can make peace with - each of us knows "the law" can't get there in time.
-An eery calm descends upon us as we take a few moments to spend in idle chatter, the waning crescent grinning above.
+With the waning crescent grinning above, an eery calm descends upon us all, our last few moments together spent in idle chatter.

 through a forest of bamboo -